grandpaul2/Qwen-AI-Assistant/README.md

 # WorkspaceAI v2.2

-A powerful toolkit that enhances language models with file management capabilities and persistent memory.
+A lightweight toolkit that enhances language models with file management capabilities and persistent memory.
+Designed for qwen2.5:3b but compatible with most Ollama models.
 Works on Windows and Linux.

 ## Features